ENG ITA

 • Train farmers on crop diversification and sustainability in Singida region.

-• Pre- and post- surgery care for 1,200 disabled and ill children at rehabilitation center.
+• Pre- and post- surgery care for 1,200 children at rehabilitation center.

 • Scholarships for aspiring nurses and midwives.